dmumford/snippets/README.md

 # snippets
-My solutions to various coding challenges.
+My solutions to various coding challenges and some custom scripts I've written.